-Where $\text{S2S}(\cdot)$ is a parametric sequence-to-sequence function that mantains a hidden state $\vu_t$ and takes as input $\vy_t$, and $\text{NN}(\cdot)$ is a parametric function designed to output approximate posterior parameters.
-This leads to a backward-forward algorithm, meaning that data $\vy_{1:T}$ are mapped to $\vu_{1:T}$ in reverse time, and then samples, $\vz_t^s$, are drawn from $q(\vz_t\mid\vz_{t-1}^s)$ forward in time.
-There are two downsides to this inference procedure \textbf{i)} for state-space models, missing observations should not affect inference (e.g. given $\vy_1$ and $\vy_3$, we can make inferences about $\vz_2$.) -- however, an inference network as in the example cannot naturally accommodate missing observations \textbf{ii)} The ELBO must be evaluated using entire trajectories sampled from the posterior; this requires high-variance stochastic estimates and scales like $\mathcal{O}(T L^3S)$ where $S$ is the number of samples; additionally, statistics of the marginal distributions can only be approximated through sample averaging which may hinder evaluating uncertainty.
+where $\text{S2S}(\cdot)$ is a parametric sequence-to-sequence function that maintains a hidden state $\vu_t$ and takes as input $\vy_t$, and $\text{NN}(\cdot)$ is a parametric function designed to output approximate posterior parameters.
+This leads to a backward-forward algorithm, meaning that data $\vy_{1:T}$ are mapped to $\vu_{1:T}$ in reverse time, and then samples are drawn from $q(\vz_t\mid\vz_{t-1})$ forward in time.

-By parameterizing $q(\vz_t\mid\vz_{t-1})$ as an exponential family distribution, separately encoding $\vy_t$, and $\vy_{t+1:T}$, and using approximate message passing, we can develop an inference algorithm, inference network, and ELBO that forego sampling entire trajectories and high variance stochastic estimates of the expected conditional KL.
+Possible drawbacks of this inference framework are \textbf{i)} missing observations obstruct inference (the example networks cannot naturally accommodate missing data); \textbf{ii)} sampling entire trajectories to approximate the expected KL term can potentially lead to high-variance gradient estimators, and \textbf{iii)} statistics of the marginals (e.g. second moments) can only be approximated through sample averages.